pquan03/flutter_winter_social/README.md

 # Social App

 SocialApp is a social networking application built with Flutter on the client side and Node.js, Express.js, and MongoDB on the server side.
-TypeScript is used throughout the project to enhance code quality and maintainability.
 Real-time communication is facilitated by Socket.IO.

 ## Technologies Used